Updated: Mar 3, 2022

 The Bug doesn’t cause a total system failure.

 The Bug doesn’t cause a loss of data.

-The component/function is available for testing, but produce results that have a deviation from the original requirements (usually false positives…).
+The component/function is available for testing but produces results that are deviations from the original requirements (usually false positives…).

-This bug doesn’t have an effect on the system level or on cross components, the tester can continuing is tests.
+This bug doesn’t affect the system level or cross components; the tester can continue his tests.

-Exit criteria can be fulfilled (Depends on the level of risk and the management decisions).
+Exit criteria can be fulfilled (Depending on the level of risk and the management decisions).

-Usually, involve a cosmetic issue that relevant to the application user interface.
+Usually, it involves a cosmetic issue relevant to the application user interface.

-The bug occurred on specific and minor functionality that doesn’t have any effect on the regular system behavior/Flow.
+The bug occurred on specific and minor functionality that doesn’t affect the regular system behavior/Flow.

 No workaround is needed.